Dio27073/BattleShipGame/README.txt

 Java Battleship Game

 Description:
-This project is a Java-based implementation of the classic two-player game Battleship.
+This project is a Java based implementation of the two-player game Battleship.
 The objective of the game is for each player to try and sink the others hidden ships.
 This implementation includes a graphical user interface, turn-based gameplay, and follows standard Battleship rules.

 Team Members: